open-navigation/opennav_coverage/nav2_coverage/README.md

   - Use GPS, Cartesian; files or direct coordinates
   - Error codes for contextual failures to know when failures what to do about it
   - Return: PathComponents, NavPath, error code, compute time for metrics
+  - BT nodes + XML using the nav path from coverage + Navigator type for semantic information of request + demo sim use

   - Tester to demo
     - Basic call